CUTR-at-USF/gtfs-realtime-validator/README.md

     * ...more at [Transitfeeds.com](http://transitfeeds.com/search?q=gtfsrt) and [Transitland Feed Registry](https://transit.land/feed-registry/)

 Please note that if you're using `https` URLS, you'll need to use the `-Djsse.enableSNIExtension=false` command-line parameter or install the [Java Cryptography Extension (JCE)](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) - see the [Prerequisites](https://github.com/CUTR-at-USF/gtfs-realtime-validator#prerequisites) section for details.

+**To run the validator in batch processing mode, to validate a large number of archived feed files:**

+3. From the command line run `java -jar target/gtfs-rt-validator-1.0.0-SNAPSHOT.jar -batch yes -gtfs "D:\HART\google_transit.zip" -gtfsrealtimepath "D:\HART\gtfs-rt"`
+    * `-gtfs` should point to the GTFS zip file
+    * `-gtfsrealtimepath` should point to the directory holding the GTFS-realtime files

+See ["Configuration Options -> Batch Processing"](https://github.com/CUTR-at-USF/gtfs-realtime-validator#configuration-options) for more documentation.

 ## Rules